-A. List examples of alt-datasets.
+- A. Discuss properties of alt-data. - B. List examples of alt-datasets.

-9.1.2 The Alternative Data Ecosystem
+9.1.2 The Alternative Data Ecosystem For example:

-- A. List and discuss the constituents in the alt-data ecosystem, including originators, intermediaries, and investment professionals. - B. List the mistakes and critical steps in preparing and cleaning data. - C. Explain alpha decay and the types of data that have less alpha potential. - D. Compare the use of alt-data in fundamental funds vs. quantitative funds.
+- A. List and discuss the constituents in the alt-data ecosystem, including originators, intermediaries, and investment professionals. - B. Identify sources of raw data. - C. List the intermediary dynamics that should be kept in mind by the buyers of alt-data. - D. Discuss the misalignment of incentives created between data intermediaries and buy-side clients. - E. Explain alpha decay and the types of data that have less alpha potential. - F. Compare the use of alt-data in fundamental funds vs. quantitative funds. - G. List the drawbacks of alt-datasets for using them in quantitative funds.